eq-lab/warden-yield-docs/docs/stake.md

 ## Stake WARP

-You can stake Warden's [WARP token](https://docs.wardenprotocol.org/tokens/warp-token/warp).
-It'll allow you to get more WARP from the **1:1.2 airdrop** at the [Warden Protocol](https://wardenprotocol.org) mainnet launch.
+You can stake Warden's [WARP token](https://docs.wardenprotocol.org/tokens/warp-token/warp) in the Base Mainnet and get more WARP from the **1:1.2 airdrop** at the [Warden Protocol](https://wardenprotocol.org) Mainnet launch.

-Do the following:
+Take these steps:

 1. Get a [Warden address in SpaceWard](https://help.wardenprotocol.org/spaceward/connect-your-wallet).
 2. [Connect a Web3 Wallet](connect-your-wallet) to YieldWard.
 3. Set the network of your connected wallet to **Base Mainnet**.
 4. Make sure that your wallet is funded with ETH and WARP.
+To enable WARP in the wallet, use WARP smart contact address: `0x3c8665472ec5aF30981B06B4E0143663EBeDcc1E`.
 5. Visit [YieldWard](https://yieldward.com).
 6. Next to **WARP**, click **Stake**.
 7. In the next step, enter the amount to deposit.